networkx/nx-parallel/Config.md

 # Configuring nx-parallel

 `nx-parallel` provides flexible parallel computing capabilities, allowing you to control settings like `backend`, `n_jobs`, `verbose`, and more.
 This can be done through two configuration systems: `joblib` and `NetworkX`.
 This guide explains how to configure `nx-parallel` using both systems.
+Note that both NetworkX’s and Joblib’s config systems offer the same parameters and behave similarly; which one to use depends on your use case.
+See Section 3 below for more.

-## 1. Setting configs using `networkx`'s configuration system for backends
+## 1. Setting configs using NetworkX (`nx.config`)

 By default, `nx-parallel` uses NetworkX's configuration system.
 Please refer to the [NetworkX's official backend and config docs](https://networkx.org/documentation/latest/reference/backends.html) for more on the configuration system.